 Analog Setting Descriptions

 Analog allows you to update your settings via the Account Control Center (ACC) or via a command line program such as SSH.
-For information on manually configuring Analog, visit the URL below:
+For information on manually configuring Analog, visit this Analog documentation.

 You can find your Analog configuration file at the path /usr/home/USERNAME/log_config/FILENAME where you replace "USERNAME" with your pair Networks username and "FILENAME" is replaced with the configuration file's filename.
 The default report file name is "www."
 If you split the reports for a domain name out into separate reports, you can name the file whatever you want (even though it defaults to the domain name).

 For example, the Analog config file for example.com would be:

 Descriptions of the settings that can be modified or enabled and disabled

 via the Account Control Center (ACC) are listed below:

 This option allows you to name the Analog report.